electionsutah/website/about.md

 comments: true
 ---

-The __Utah Elections Project__ is an ongoing, community-driven open data project tracking Utah's elections.
+__Elections Utah__ is an ongoing, community-driven open data project tracking Utah's elections.
 All of the data is openly licensed as [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) and is in the public domain.